andrasore/treasure/README.md

 ###Maps
 Maps are stored in plaintext files.
 The rows of the map should have equal lengths.

-The game doesn't really check whether the provided map can be played through, but a player must be on the map, and the map must be rectangular.
+The game doesn't really check whether the provided map can be played through, but dimensions are checked, and a player must be on the map.

 Example map: